A few thoughts on song leading in a cappella churches:

 It does take some training and experience, and there are some who are better at “beating time” than others.
 Now that I have used the term “beating time,” I would suggest that effective use of the hand(s) in worship leadership involves more than beat patterns.
 However, the beat patterns themselves are standardized in Western culture, and should be learned by all song/worship leaders—if for no other reason, for the segment of the congregation that will have been trained musically through our public and private education systems.

 One common error is the reversal of the standard pattern for 3/4 time.
-We wouldn’t say “black” when we mean “white” or “go” when we mean “stop”; neither should we change the commonly understood declarations for various time signatures.
-Beat patterns are a part of the language of music, and the “term” for the next-to-last beat of a measure is out, not in.
+We wouldn’t say “black” when we mean “white” or “go” when we mean “stop”; neither should we change the common language of time signatures and their associated patterns.
+Beat patterns are a part of the language of music, and the “term” for the next-to-last beat of a measure goes out, not in.
 (I say “out” instead of “right” to account for left-handed leaders.)
 So, in 3/4, song leaders should gesture down for the downbeat, out for the 2nd beat, and up for the upbeat.
 In 4/4, the pattern is down, in, out, up.

 Beyond these types of “brass tacks”—and these fundamentals should not be passed over apathetically but should be learned and practiced by every leader—gesture may help to communicate a range of emotions and expressions.
 For instance, the four-beat pattern used with “Christ, We Do All Adore Thee” should be stylistically different from the one used with “Christ the Lord Is Ris’n Today.”
 With the former song, the basic gestures should be smooth and connected, while with the latter, the rebound from each beat should be more pronounced.
 Each song has its own type of energy, and the two should feel and look different from each other.
 Similarly, “Jesus is Coming Soon” should look different from “Jesus, Let Us Come To Know You,” which should in turn look different from “Jesus, You’re My Firm Foundation.”